balena-io/docs/pages/reference/api/resources/device.md

 ### Mark a device to be updated to a specific supervisor release

-To request a list of available supervisor versions, check the respective documentation page for the supervisor release resource.
+To request a list of available supervisor releases, check the 'List Supervisor releases' documentation page.

 ```bash
 PATCH "https://api.balena-cloud.com/v7/device(uuid='<UUID>')" \